 OCR processing a document allows scanned and machine-generated documents to be processed into a machine-readable text format.

-We recommend OCR processing your document (or at least the pages you will be redacting) before you start redacting.
+We recommend OCR processing your document (or at least the pages you will be redacting) before you start redacting if:

 - Text on scanned documents isn’t being read correctly.